 Continued study of current computer terminology and technology.
 Advanced skill development in computer hardware, software applications, and procedures.
 Advanced functions of word processing, spreadsheets, database documents, and presentation software are emphasized.

-Prerequisite: POFI 1401, READ 301 or equivalent
+Lecture Hrs = 3, Lab Hrs = 1 Prerequisite: POFI 1401 or equivalent Pre/Corequisite: READ 301 or equivalent

-Spreadsheets
+POFI 1349 Spreadsheets

 In-depth coverage in the use of a spreadsheet software focusing on business application.